bubbarooski/mortar/README.md

 ## Features

 ### Visual Studio Extension
+- **Hyperlinked** — click on a link to open the file or website that makes up that link
 - **Folder tree view** — source files are grouped by directory, mirroring your project structure
 - **Inline editing** — edit links directly in the tool window without leaving the IDE
 - **Add links from the GUI** — right-click any tracked file to add a new document link, or use **+ Track File** to track a new file